 Participants

-Seven studies, of college or university age students, who had a diagnosed mental health disorders and used AT were participants in this study.
+In this literature review of seven studies, postsecondary students or youth in that age range who had diagnosed mental health disorders and used AT participated.

 Dependent Variable